thomasriley/observability-for-kubernetes/README.md

 ## Contributing

-If you spot a mistake please raise an Issue in this repository or if you would like to make an contribution a Pull Request is welcome!
+If you spot a mistake please raise an Issue in this repository or if you would like to make a contribution a Pull Request is welcome!